Thank You Scientist: History

 They announced their next album, Terraformer, on April 5, 2019, and released the first single off that album, "FXMLDR" (pronounced as “Fox Mulder” and inspired by the television series The X-Files), on April 13.
 The album was released June 14, 2019.
 The band also released a video for "FXMLDR" made with solar equipment and in conjunction with Bluecoats Drum and Bugle Corps.

 Following a hiatus during the COVID-19 pandemic, Thank You Scientist returned to touring in fall 2021.
 In October the band played three sets on the Coheed and Cambria-headlined S.S.
 Neverender cruise, produced by Norwegian Cruise Line partner Sixthman.
 After the cruise, drummer Faye Fadem announced in a Facebook post on the band's official page that she was departing Thank You Scientist to focus on her music as Trust Fund Ozu, and that Kevin Grossman was taking over as drummer.
-A new EP Plague Accommodations was released on November 19, and the band embarked on a supporting 26-date tour of the U.S. and Canada.
+A new EP, Plague Accommodations, was released on November 19, and the band embarked on a supporting 26-date tour of the U.S. and Canada.

+In September 2023, the band announced on social media that the vocalist Salvator Marrano was leaving the band to focus on his family responsibilities.
+All scheduled performances were canceled.
+In December 2024, it was announced that Daimon Alexandrius would be taking over on vocals.
+The band is set to perform a small run of shows in May 2025 with support from Spilly Cave.